-This might explain how Nichiren, who studied Nagarjuna, was unable to appreciate the great philosopher’s warning about grasping for the absolute, and why, as noted by Bruno Petzold , even though “Nichiren incorporates into his own system the whole Tendai philosophy,” he could not fathom the subtlety of that Buddhist school’s teachings.
+This might explain how Nichiren when he studied Nagarjuna was unable to appreciate the great philosopher’s warning about grasping for the absolute, and why, as noted by Bruno Petzold , even though “Nichiren incorporates into his own system the whole Tendai philosophy,” he could not fathom the subtlety of that school’s doctrine.

-Superstition and an erroneous view of Buddhist history, such as the notion that the Buddha was born circa 3000 BCE, that the Buddha directly taught the Mahayana sutras, and the idea of the degenerative age of Mappo (“Latter Day of the Dharma”), contributed to Nichiren’s radical position.
-And yet, other Buddhist teachers of the same era labored under the same beliefs and misunderstandings, and they did not adopt such an extremist attitude.
+Superstition and an mistaken view of Buddhist history, such as the notion that the Buddha was born circa 3000 BCE, that the Buddha directly taught the Mahayana sutras, and the idea of the degenerative age of Mappo (“Latter Day of the Dharma”), contributed to Nichiren’s radical position.
+And yet, other Buddhist teachers of the same era labored under the same beliefs and misunderstandings and they did not adopt such extremist views.

 Unlike the militants in Burma today, Nichiren had more regard for the “foreign enemy” than he did for his fellow Japanese Buddhists.
 When Kublai Khan began sending messengers to Japan demanding the nation either pay tribute to him or face invasion, Nichiren wrote, “How pitiful that they have beheaded the innocent Mongol envoys and yet failed to cut off the heads of the priests of the Nembutsu, Shingon, Zen and Ritsu sects, who are the real enemies of our country.”

-Reading Nichiren, one is impressed with how at times he could be poetic, tender and wise, however a disturbing thread of paranoia and self-aggrandizement also permeate his writings:
+Reading Nichiren, one is impressed with how at times he could be poetic, tender and wise, and yet a disturbing thread of paranoia and self-aggrandizement permeates his writings: